nuejs/nue/packages/nuejs.org/docs/page-layout.md

 </div>
 ```

-Depdending on the semantics of your design system, the container can have a generic name such as "stack" or "flexbox" which can be shared across the different areas of your website.
-The name can also be area-specific such as "feature-cards", which is better suited for marketing content.
+Depending on the semantics of your design system, the container can have a generic name such as "stack" or "flexbox" which can be shared across the different areas of your website.
+The name can also be page-specific such as "feature-card", which is better suited for marketing content.

 ### Grid layouts
 [Grid](tags.html#grid) is a built-in Markdown extension for more complex [gird layouts](//developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Grids).
-It's like flex box, but allows you to setup class names and for the indiviual items and you can turn the items into web components so that they become [reactive](reactivity.html#web-components).
+It's like a flex box but allows you to set up class names for the individual items, and you can make the items [reactive](reactivity.html#web-components) by turning them into Web Components.

 ```
 <div class="grid">